 How can You Prove the other Party Caused Your South Florida Injuries?

 - The other party owed you a certain level of care, such as to keep the floor of a restaurant free from spills or to obey all traffic laws;

 - The other party failed to provide this level of care;

-- This caused you to suffer injuries in a fall, crash, or other accident; and
+- This caused you to suffer injuries in a fall, crash, or another accident; and

-- You suffered actual physical or financial injuries in the accident
+- You suffered actual physical or financial injuries because of the accident.

 - Accident reports

 - Eyewitness statements

 - Your medical records